Phedimus spurius 'Album Superbum'

 When growing your Caucasian Stonecrop, you need to keep in mind that you have to give it sun and fertilizer and you do have to water it sometimes even though it's drought-resistant.
 You can give it a balanced low-number fertilizer to help with poor soil and you can even help it out with deadheading the dried flowers.

-It isn't hard to grow Caucasian Stonecrop under the right circumstances, but these plant is forgiving even in the wrong ones.
-Sometimes soil isn't as permeable as it should be, but the roots of Caucasian Stonecrops can actually push through it.
-Other times the sun doesn't come out as often, and while this can possibly stunt the growth of the plant over prolonged time, you can still have a healthy plant.
+It isn't hard to grow Caucasian Stonecrop under the right circumstances, but this plant is forgiving even in the wrong ones.
+Sometimes the soil isn't as permeable as it should be, but the roots of Caucasian Stonecrops can actually push through it.
+Other times the sun doesn't come out as often, and while this can possibly stunt the growth of the plant over a prolonged time, you can still have a healthy plant.

 The soil does need to be well-drained.
 Very good drainage is important for preventing root rot or fungal diseases... – See more at: How to Grow and Care for a Caucasian Stonecrop (Phedimus spurius)

 Phedimus spurius 'Album Superbum' is a cultivar of Phedimus spurius.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.